 The faculty meet during the fall or winter semesters, or both, to evaluate the teaching and academic performance of all graduate students.
 The Director of Graduate Studies informs all students in writing of their status at the end of each semester or each academic year.

-4. MA and MALT PLAN OF STUDY
+4. MA and MALT PROGRAM OF STUDIES (see below)